mahmoudshahin1111/tonada/readme.md

 ---

 ## Changelog

+v1.0.8
+- docs updated.

 v1.0.7
 - optimized bundle size by 80% by splitting the javascript files and you can pick that components you going to use.
 - fix issues

 v1.0.6 Pre Release

 v1.0.5